From Manager, February 20, 2018

 This cartoon shows the intense speculation about who Thaksin will pick to head his Pheu Thai Party in the next elections.

 Initially Thaksin seemed to indicate Sudarat would head the Pheu Thai.
-This caused much consternation in the party as Sudarat is a Bangkok-based MP not connected to bulk of Pheu Thai power brokers and supporters in the Northeast.
+This caused much consternation in the party as Sudarat is a Bangkok-based MP not connected to the bulk of Pheu Thai power brokers and supporters in the Northeast.

 She is also a conventional politician with her own power base and its attendant obligations.
 This meant that, unlike all former prime ministers appointed and controlled by Thaksin, Sudarat might have the influence to manage the party for her own ends and not for Thaksin’s goals.